-- 1. Co-create an understanding of the presenting problem and a treatment plan that takes into consideration how anxiety and OCD function within the client's cultural context. - 2.
-Normalize experiences and instill hope that the tailored treatment plan can help them meet their goals.
+- 1. Co-create an understanding of the presenting problem and treatment plan that takes into consideration how anxiety and OCD function within the child/family's cultural context. - 2.
+Normalize experiences and instill hope that their tailored treatment plan can help them meet their goals.